The Marketer's Guide to Email List Segmentation

 Without clean data, even the smartest segmentation strategy fails.

-Data Completeness and Accuracy
+Data completeness and accuracy

 Segments are only as good as the data feeding them.
 If key fields like industry, company size, or job title are incomplete or wrong, segments will include wrong accounts and exclude right ones.

 Most CRM data decays quickly as people change jobs, companies get acquired, and email addresses bounce.
 What was accurate six months ago might be useless today.
+Teams that connect their AI tools to a continuously refreshed B2B context layer, like GTM Context Graph, can pull current firmographic and contact signals directly into their stack rather than relying on a CRM snapshot that is already aging.

 The fix: regular data hygiene and verification.
 Identify which fields matter most for your segments, then prioritize keeping those fields current.

-Enrichment for Missing Fields
+Enrichment for missing fields

 Enrichment fills gaps in existing records by appending missing firmographic, technographic, and contact data from external sources.
 This is how to use enriched data for list segmentation in campaigns.